Agent Skills: Add Validation Journey to Existing JIRA Ticket

 Description

-"Add a Validation Journey section to an existing JIRA ticket by analyzing the change type and generating appropriate verification steps with evidence markers."
+"Add a Validation Journey section to an existing JIRA ticket by reading the ticket description, understanding the feature, and generating the journey steps, viewports, and assertions."

 Add Validation Journey to Existing JIRA Ticket